Bremen I

 Bremen I is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 54.
 It is located in the state of Bremen, comprising eastern and southern parts of the city of Bremen.

 Bremen I was created for the inaugural 1949 federal election.
-Since 2025, it has been represented by Ulrike Hiller of the Social Democratic Party (SPD).
+Since 2025, it has been vacant.
+Ulrike Hiller of the Social Democratic Party (SPD) won the most votes but her party did not win enough proportional votes across Bremen for her to take the seat.
 It was previously held by Sarah Ryglewski (SPD).

 Geography

 Bremen I is located in the state of Bremen.
 As of the 2021 federal election, it comprises the borough of Ost, the Stadtteil of Mitte from the borough of Mitte, and the Stadtteile of Neustadt, Obervieland, and Huchting from the borough of Süd.

 History

 Bremen I was created in 1949, then known as Bremen-Ost.
 It acquired its current name in the 2002 election.
 In the inaugural Bundestag election, it was Bremen constituency 1 in the numbering system.
 From 1953 through 1961, it was number 57.
 From 1965 through 1998, it was number 50.
 In the 2002 and 2005 elections, it was number 54.
 In the 2009 election, it was number 55.
 Since the 2013 election, it has been number 54.

 Originally, the constituency comprised the borough of Ost and the Ortsteile of Huckelriede, Habenhausen, and Arsten.
 In the 1965 through 1994 elections, it comprised the borough of Ost, the Stadtteil of Obervieland, and the Ortsteile of Huckelriede and Ostertor.
 In the 1998 election, it lost the Ortsteile of Huckelriede and Ostertor.
 The constituency acquired its current borders in the 2002 election.